Best Time to Visit Bangkok

 Visitors can also head to Wat Arun on the same day to see the floating of sky lanterns, released to make merits during Yi Peng festival (which falls on the same day as Loi Krathong).

-December: December is not only the driest month in Bangkok, but also one of the coolest, with daytime temperatures under 30 degrees Celsius and evening temperatures that can get into the low-20s Celsius.
+December: December is not only the driest month in Bangkok, next to January, but also one of the coolest, with daytime temperatures under 30 degrees Celsius and evening temperatures that can get into the low-20s Celsius.
 This is the best month to walk around the city and discover outdoor markets, explore the waterfront along the Chao Praya River, and enjoy all the street food you could ever want.

 Best Season to Visit Bangkok